PojavLauncherTeam/PojavLauncher_iOS/README.md

 - Signing services that do not use your UDID (and use distribution certificates) are not supported, as PojavLauncher requires capabilities they do not allow.
 - Only install sideloading software and PojavLauncher from trusted sources.
 We are not responsible for any harm caused by using unofficial software.
 - Jailbreaks also benefit from permenant signing, autoJIT, and increase memory limits, however we do not recommend them for regular use.

-We also recommend using a device with iOS 14 or later.
-Not all features are available on devices running earlier versions, and a future version of the launcher will remove support for them altogether.

 ### Installing PojavLauncher
 #### Release build (TrollStore)